-Building on the success of the Rhino Art conservation education campaign, the Kingsley Holgate Foundation launched the Elephant Art programme in 2015.
-With the support of volunteer partners in key elephant regions, the project is now active in South Africa, Botswana, Namibia, Tanzania, Kenya and Chad.
-The aim is to reach 100,000 youth in the next three years.
+Building on the success of the Rhino Art conservation education programme, we launched the Elephant Art programme at the start of our Heart of Africa expedition, which was dedicated to Africa’s elephants and raised awareness of the rampant poaching of the critically endangered Forest Elephant in the Congo rainforests.
+With the support of volunteer partners in key regions, this programme is now active in South Africa, Botswana, Namibia, Tanzania, Kenya and Chad and the aim is to reach a further 100,000 youth in the next three years.